google/chromeos-filesystems/s3fs/readme.md

 ## Testing

-To run the unit test suite, run `grunt test`.
-To run the slower UI integration tests, run `grunt itest`.
+To run the unit test suite, run `tools/test.sh s3fs` from the top-level directory.
 Make sure you've followed all the setup instructions in the top-level readme first.

 ## Documentation